Kshitij1141/Capstone-Project-SA2025/README.md

 5. **Competitive Pricing (Model 3)**

- -By utilizing competitor pricing and location to compare with neighboring parking lots, the Model
+ - By utilizing competitor pricing and location to compare with neighboring parking lots, the Model
    2 is improved.
 - Price is dynamically adjusted:
 - Reduce if overworked and cheaper competitors are available.
 - Increase if the prices of competitors are higher.